sqlalchemyorg/sphinx-paramlinks/README.rst

 Stylesheet
 ==========

-The paragraph link involves a short stylesheet.
+The paragraph link involves a short stylesheet, to allow the links to be visible when hovered.
 This sheet is called ``sphinx_paramlinks.css`` and the plugin will copy it to the ``_static`` directory of the output automatically.
 The stylesheet is added to the ``css_files`` list present in the template namespace for Sphinx via the